 Kara’s family still resides in Michigan, and she looks forward to being closer to family.
 She joined HGMTS in 2018 and is excited to give back to the community that first sparked her interest in music therapy!

-Hannah began her college education at Taylor University of Upland, Indiana, with a major in music education (as they did not offer music therapy).
-She studied at Taylor for two years, where she was blessed with opportunities to travel to China, Greece, and Italy.
-She performed as a part of the Orchestra, Pep Band, Concert Band, and Bell Choir.
-Hannah also met her now-husband, Ryan, while studying at Taylor University, and they have been married for over two years and reside near Gull Lake Ministries, where Ryan works full-time as the media manager.
+Hannah began her college education at Taylor University of Upland, Indiana, with a major in music education.
+Hannah met her now-husband, Ryan, while studying at Taylor University, and they have been married since May 2017 and reside near Gull Lake Ministries, where Ryan works full-time as the media manager.

 Hannah completed her coursework for her music therapy degree at Western Michigan University, and most recently completed her internship at HGMTS.
 During her time as intern, Hannah started up a music therapy program for adoptive and foster families called “Hearts in Harmony”.
 She hopes to be able to continue to grow this program during her time at HGMTS, as she is passionate about serving families like the one she grew up in.